Ontario and Canada Legal Rights Explained

 I have often ranted (off-line) about the formalistic focus of OW/ODSP administration on the 'date of application' as the initiating (and limiting) act in any social assistance entitlement claim - be it for main ODSP/OW eligibility or for separate "benefits".
 After all, if a person was eligible two years before they applied - and can prove it - why should the fact that they applied 'late' be held against them?
 If the purposes of the programs are to assist impoverished and otherwise eligible recipients, why apply the unrealistic (and very middle-class) premise that they only 'want' the income support or benefit when they first apply.

 This issue, often referred to as "date of grant" when considering primary ODSP eligibility, is discussed at length in the Case Note below.
-The case, Smith v ODSP (Div Ct, 2008) - while relevant to establishing a main OW eligibility date PRIOR to the date that the application was completed, was in fact a case about retroactive special diet allowance (based on special diet rules as they were before the restrictions imposed in November of 2005).
-Smith provides some guidance to discretionary factors that the Director may apply in granting benefits etroactively.
+The case, Smith v ODSP (Div Ct, 2008) - while relevant to establishing a main OW eligibility date prior to the date that the application was completed, was in fact a case about retroactive special diet allowance (based on special diet rules as they were before the restrictions imposed in November of 2005).
+Smith provides some guidance to discretionary factors that the Director may apply in granting assistance retroactively.

-This potential exists of course ONLY if the date of eligibility for the particular benefit is not determined plainly by statute or regulation, as it now is with the new special diet regime.
-I note that the date of commencement of main OW assistance is at the discretion of the administrator, and as such is subject to the potential for retroactivity:
+The potential to extend retroactivity to pre-application periods only exists of course if the date of eligibility for the particular benefit is not determined plainly by statute or regulation, as it now is with the new special diet regime.
+I note on this point that the date of commencement for primary welfare assistance is at the discretion of the administrator, and as such allows for such retroactivity:

 OW Act